coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 `./node_modules/.bin/electron-rebuild` on Unix/Linux based systems or `.\node_modules\.bin\electron-rebuild.cmd` if you're on Windows to fix this issue.

-Next step is to create an `env.json` file to hold our Auth0 credentials for the client, create this file in the root of your `electron-vue` project.
+Next step is to create an `env.json` file to hold your Auth0 credentials for the client, create this file in the root of your `electron-vue` project.

 ```javascript